 - Muscle injuries that are slow to resolve with rest alone

-PRP for muscle strain may speed up tissue regeneration and reduce fibrosis, helping the muscle return to full function with lower risk of re-injury.
+For example, PRP for muscle strain may speed up tissue regeneration and reduce fibrosis.
+In turn, this helps the muscle return to full function with a lower risk of re-injury.

 What to Expect: The PRP Process for Soft Tissue Injuries